m9m6/learnio/README.md

 Learnio – Online Learning App

 Learnio is a Flutter-based mobile application designed for online learning and course progress management.
-It provides an interactive platform where learners can enroll in courses, study through structured modules, and track their academic progress.
-Administrators can create, edit, and manage courses, monitor performance, and deliver timely feedback — all within a unified environment.

 ✅ Features delivered